Are pets covered by renters insurance?

 Restricted breeds and renters insurance

 Though it may seem discriminatory, insurance companies base their decisions on historical data and statistics.
 This holds true whether an insurer is evaluating the risk profiles of a customer, vehicle, dwelling or pet.
-This data indicates certain dog breeds and types of pets are riskier to cover — that they’re more likely to be the source of claims.
+This data indicates certain dog breeds and types of pets are riskier to cover — that they’re more likely to be the source of insurance claims.
 It has nothing to do with your individual dog’s temperament.

 Which dog breeds are restricted by insurance companies?